bUnit-dev/bUnit/docs/site/docs/verification/semantic-html-comparison.md

 ---
 uid: semantic-html-comparison
-title: Customizing the Semantic HTML Comparison
+title: Customizing the semantic HTML comparison
 ---

-# Customizing the Semantic HTML Comparison
+# Customizing the semantic HTML comparison

 This library includes comparison and assert helpers that use the [AngleSharp Diffing](https://github.com/AngleSharp/AngleSharp.Diffing/) library to perform semantic HTML comparison.

 On this page we will go through how the comparison works, and what options you have to affect the comparison process.

-> [!NOTE]
-> The semantic HTML comparison is available in both C# and Razor tests with the <xref:Bunit.Fixture> component, and is always used in Razor tests with the <xref:Bunit.SnapshotTest> component.

-## Why Semantic Comparison is Needed for Stable Tests
+## Why semantic comparison is needed for stable tests

 Just performing string comparison of two strings containing HTML markup can break quite easily, _even_ if the two markup strings are semantically equivalent.
 Some changes that can cause a regular string comparison to fail are as follows: